stakater/mto-docs/content/console/hibernation.md

 ![hibernation-table](../images/hibernation_table.png)

-You can find more detail on how Hibernation works here: [Hibernation Workflow](../how-to-guides/hibernation-workflow.md)

 ## Sleep Tab

 The "SLEEP" tab is active, indicating that namespaces can be put into sleep mode based on certain criteria.